Gahanna-Lincoln High School

-Lincoln High School is a public high school in Gahanna, Ohio, United States.
+Gahanna-Lincoln High School is a public high school in Gahanna, Ohio, United States.
 It is in the Gahanna-Jefferson Public Schools district.
+It is one of the largest high schools in Greater Columbus, and was established in 1928.

 History

-The current school building opened in 1928 in what is now known as Lincoln Hall.
-Multiple expansions have been made to the building, most recently with the addition of Clark Hall in 2011.
+The original building was a one-room schoolhouse, which was established in 1928 in the area of what is now the Lincoln Hall.
+Multiple changes, tweaks, and additions have been made to the structure of the school, notably the construction of Hamilton (1963) and Clark (2011) halls.

-The name 'Lincoln High School' is a result of an early struggle between the city of Gahanna and Jefferson Township.
+The name "Gahanna-Lincoln" is a result of an early struggle between the city of Gahanna and Jefferson Township.
 Despite being considered as an option, Jefferson High School was not chosen, and the City and Township compromised, naming the school Lincoln High School.